drneuss/youtube-librarian/README.txt

 Windows batchfiles to help create video libraries with youtube-dl Downloads videos in the best available quality.
-For youtube videos with maximum resolution below, 480p downloads the "best" marked format and the best quality video stream.
+For youtube videos with maximum resolution below 480p downloads the "best" marked format and the best quality video stream.

 Place youtube-dl.exe in the current folder.